Windsor Chairs: Frequently asked questions

 Are all the chairs made by you personally?

-Do you make other products as well?
+Do you make other things as well?

 What is a Windsor chair?